Arya068/-SCT_WD_02-/README.md

 🛠️ Technologies Used

-- **HTML** – Structure of the web page
+- HTML – Structure of the web page
-- **CSS** – Styling and responsive layout
+- CSS – Styling and responsive layout
-- **JavaScript** – Stopwatch logic and interactivity
+- JavaScript – Stopwatch logic and interactivity

- 📂 Project Structure

-stopwatch/
-│
-├── index.html          # HTML structure
-├── style.css           # CSS styling
-└── script.js           # JavaScript logic

 📌 How to Use